KonQuestNow/projects/README.md

 # projects
-This is a sandbox repository for building and learning how to code!
+This is a sandbox repository for showcasing code I have created in various languages.